 Meaning of Credit is adding an amount of cash or fund into the owner’s equity, liabilities or income accounts and subtracting from the expenses or assets accounts.
 The word Credit is also abbreviated as “Cr.”
 It is always operated opposite to the Debit.
 It is always shown on the Right Side of the ledger accounts.

-Those items which are purchased by Business only for sale (not for the use or to consume) and in other words, those items from which other items will produce.
+Those items are purchased by Businesses only for sale (not for the use or to consume) and in other words, those items from which other items will produce.

 - A car painter buys wood to make furniture or Fixture.

 - A Shop-Keeper buy products to sell it out to consumer (End User)

 When a Business buys only goods, then it is the purchase.

 When Business sell only goods is Sale.

 When selling any other assets then it is not a Sale.

 where Business received goods not according to sample, then these are returned to the vendor/supplier is known as purchase return.

 When Customer/consumer returned goods to us is called sale return/return inwards.

 Something valuable on which the business has ownership, get benefits from these items in future or have used in generating incomes.
 These items are known as assets.
 As further explained in the following diagram.

 Something valuable that a business owes(Loans), which business have to pay in future.
 These are known as liabilities.
 As further explained in the following diagram.